• Duke Riley and Masako Miki, <i>Untitled</i> (2018)

 Duke Riley and Masako Miki, Untitled (2018)

-Permaset Aqua Fabric Ink on Arches 88, collaborative hand-drawn stencil, 14 in x 17 in
+Permaset Aqua Fabric Ink on Arches 88, collaborative hand-drawn stencil, 17 x 14 in.

 This is the only collaborative print ever from this pair of artists!
 They were both Wassaic Project artists-in-residence in 2011.